yogasetiawan11/Terraform-doc/test.md

 - Go to AWS IAM (recommend ro use IAM only)
 - Click security credentials
-all you need to do is fetch the information of your AWS access keys. after you get access keys and secret keys
+all you need to do is fetch the information of your AWS access keys. copy the both ID key and secret after you get access keys ID and secret keys
 - Open VS Code terminal then run command
-``aws configure`` then  put the access keys and secret access on the terminal
+``aws configure`` then  put the access keys ID and secret access on the terminal
 - afterwards you will ask for default region
 - and the last you will ask default format you can fill in ``json`` format